-According to the U.S. Bureau of Transportation Statistics, railways have 25 times more accidents than pipelines, and trucks 3,000 times more, when transporting oil.
 The North American energy industry has been increasingly relying on trains to transport oil because of a lack of pipeline availability.
 U.S. freight railroads transported about 415,000 carloads of crude in 2013, up from just 9,500 in 2008, according to government and industry figures.
 Many of those trains, some of which are 100-car long, pass through or near scores of cities and fragile ecosystems, and their number is set to rise much further if the oil transport conundrum is not solved by building more pipelines.
 TransCanada has more than 60 years of experience building and operating safe and reliable pipelines across North America.
 Our goal is zero pipeline incidents that impact public safety or the environment.

 Myth: Pipeline companies do not accept responsibility for spills